soumya3969/ytg-production/frontend/Readme.md

 ## CERTIFICATE

-This is Certify that Mr. **SOUMYA RANJAN MAHANTA (2205298175)** &Mr. **TEJASKAR MAHANTA (2205298211)** under to this project using HTML,CSS,JS in the 2ND semester.
-In this project we have completed all steps or phases of assigned projects for the partial fulfilment of requirement for the degree of master in computer application from Gandhi Institute for Technology.
+This is Certify that Mr. **SOUMYA RANJAN MAHANTA (2205298175)** under to this project using HTML,CSS,JS,REACT,NODE JS & MONGODB in the Final semester.
+In this project we have completed all steps or phases of assigned projects for the partial fulfillment of requirement for the degree of master in computer application from Gandhi Institute for Technology.

-**Mr. Pratyush Ranjan Mohapatra External Examiner Guide Sign**
+**Mr. S R PATTANAYAK**

 **Head of the Department**